ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ++ ARCore1.0InsideOutTrackingSkyRoom.apk complex scene with some objects to interact with.
 Use the touchpad on the headset or the trigger button on your GearVR hand controller to fly through the room.
 The GearVR hand controller transforms into a wooden bat and allows you to interact with the objects in the room.

-++ HelloARCore.apk	small app which makes plain detection by the ARCore app visable.
+++ HelloARCore.apk	small app which visualises the scanning process of the ARCore app.
+Doesn't need to be signed because it does not run on the GearVR.
+ARCore v1.0.0 can scan horizontal plains (floor/ceiling) and higly textured vertical plaines (posters/bookshelf).

 You have three options to get the positional tracking to run on your phone.
 I listed them in order of ease of use.